 Small Research Grants Program

-The Association of Catholic Colleges and Universities (ACCU), working in conjunction with the Catholic Higher Education Research Cooperative (CHERC), is offering a maximum of five small grants to facilitate research projects that advance understanding of Catholic higher education in the United States.
+ACCU is offering a maximum of five small research grants to facilitate research projects that advance understanding of Catholic higher education in the United States.
 Projects that provide new information or develop data-gathering tools or methodologies regarding the assessment of Catholic mission and identity are especially welcome.

-Grants for individual projects may range from $1,500 to $2,500.
-A larger grant to a group of researchers may be considered in special circumstances.
-The grant may be used toward any legitimate research expense and may be combined with grants from the researcher’s home campus.
+Grants for individual projects may range up to $2,500.
+The money will be used toward any legitimate research expense and may be combined with grants from the researcher’s home campus.
 Student projects (seminar papers, thesis, dissertations) conducted primarily to fulfill requirements of a class or a degree program are not eligible.
 Applicants must be employed as faculty or staff at an ACCU member institution.
-Campuses need not be CHERC members.

 Appropriate projects will:

 - Advance understanding of an aspect of Catholic higher education

 - Be of interest and applicable to a variety of campuses, not just one